VoxleOne/SpinStep/docs/05_visualization.md

 * Light `alpha` values keep the plot readable even with many lines.

 ---
-To see the animated traversal, you’ll need to **log in to ChatGPT** to enable the Python execution feature.
-But no worries—here’s the full code so you can run it yourself in a Jupyter notebook or any Python environment with `matplotlib`, `numpy`, and `scipy` installed:

----

 ### 🌀 Animated Traversal of Spherical Graph